Why invoice financing is crucial for bodyshops who invoice insurance companies

 What is invoice finance?

-How can invoice finance work for bodyshops?
+How can invoice finance work for body-shops?

-Protection against bad debt is provided , subject to the facility being non- recourse, once the invoice is sold and the responsibility of the payment then falls onto the finance company if the customer fails to pay or takes extended credit.
+Protection against bad debt is given , subject to the facility being non- recourse, once the invoice is sold and the responsibility of the payment then falls onto the finance company if the customer fails to pay or takes extended credit.

 Interest is paid at a sum above base rate on the balance outstanding for the period its outstanding.

-Benefits of invoice finance as a form of business funding for bodyshops
+Benefits of invoice finance as a form of business funding for body-shops

 • Immediate access to cash, without the long-term implications of a traditional loan and the debt that comes with it.